DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 "Twelve visible," Lina said.
 "Probably more inside."

 *I'm detecting resonance patterns,* RAE said. *Multiple sources.
-At least six practitioners with active integration.
+At least six practitioners.
 And something else... deeper.
 Shielded.*

-**Can you identify it?**
+*Can you identify it?*

 *Not precisely.
 But it's large.
 Complex.
 Definitely artificial.
 Whatever they're containing down there, it requires significant infrastructure.*